gmc-code/PC-Using-RTD/docs/setup/Python.rst

 | Create a virtual environment for the packages needed for read the docs.
 | By default, these will be created in the users directory: ``C:\Users\username\``.
-| In examples below, the virtual environment folder will be called: ``rtd_venv310``, but any suitable name can be used.
+| In examples below, the virtual environment folder will be called: ``venv_rtd``, but any suitable name can be used.

 | Create a virtual environment with the default system python:

 .. code-block::

-    python -m venv rtd_venv310
+    python -m venv venv_rtd

 | If there are different versions of python installed, use the full path to the version required to create the virtual environment.
 | <username> used in the paths below will be different for each user.